Mathématique: Chapter 63

 “Mmm.
 Scientific definition of a force, plus the physical displacement inherent to a view, coupled with something one does for work—I don’t quite have it.
 It’ll come to me.”

-Young’s phone began vibrating in his pocket.
+Young’s phone vibrated in his pocket.
 He checked the caller ID and pulled it out.
 “Hey Shep,” he said.
 “Yeah,” Young glanced at Rush.
 “He’s here.”
 There was a pause.
 “We stopped on the observation deck.”
 There was another pause.
 “Yeah.
 Sounds good.
-And that way I can—” Young cleared his throat, making a clear effort to hold a neutral facial expression, “—return your sidearm?”
+And that way I can—” Young cleared his throat and said, “—return your sidearm?”
 He grinned at whatever Sheppard said next.
 “Oh yeah.
 Very reasonable.”
 There was a long pause.
 “Okay,” he said.
 Another long pause.
-“Uh huh,” Young made no effort to hold onto his facial expression.
-“Sure.
-Yeah, I mean, I really look forward to reading your mission report.”
+“Uh huh.
+I look forward to reading your report.”
 He couldn’t quite keep the laughter out of his voice as he ended the call.
-He looked over at Rush.
-“It’s really important to me that he never be allowed to live this down.”
+He looked at Rush.
+“It’s important to me that he never be allowed to live this down.”

 Young laughed aloud at that one.
 “That—that sounds right to me.”

-Sheppard grinned at the pair of them, walking forward, his jacket open, his collar unbuttoned and stained with blood from the cut along his hairline.
-“Hi,” he said, pulling Rush into a hug.
+Sheppard grinned at the pair of them.
+He approached, his jacket open, his collar unbuttoned and stained with blood from the cut along his hairline.
+“Hi.”
+He pulled Rush into a hug.
 “I appreciate not needing to chase you around Manhattan.
 I’d have done it, though.”
 He let Rush go and turned to Young.
 “And you.
 C’mere.”
 He wrapped his arms around the other man.
-“That was three-way Hail Mary.
+“That was a three-way Hail Mary.
 Me putting you there.
 Him getting to you.
 You convincing him.
 How’d you do it?”

-“Still not sure,” Young said, locking eyes with Rush over Sheppard’s shoulder.
-Sheppard let him go, and Young produced the man’s sidearm, handing it over with a mostly straight face.
-“Y’know, you owe us dinner for this.
-Think of all the forms you’re not gonna have to fill out now.”
+“Still not sure.”
+Young locked eyes with Rush over Sheppard’s shoulder.
+Sheppard let him go, and Young produced the man’s sidearm, handing it over with a (mostly) straight face.
+“You owe us dinner for this.”

-McKay, who was still leaning theatrically against the wall, glared at Sheppard.
+McKay, still leaning theatrically against the wall, glared at Sheppard.
 “Shut up.
 I don’t get sad.”

 “Again, sorry about the tagging-you-by-force thing,” Sheppard said, looking at Rush.
 “I had a whole Riemann Hypothesis metaphor I was gonna use.
 You know how the critical line—”

-“I’m not planning on it,” Rush offered, looking at Sheppard encouragingly.
+“I’m not planning on it.”
+Rush looked at Sheppard encouragingly.

 “Okay so, picture the zeta function as—”

-“Or,” McKay said, breaking in, “don’t picture it, because literally no one wants to hear John Sheppard talk to Nick Rush about the Riemann Hypothesis.”
+“Or,” McKay broke in, “don’t picture it, because literally no one wants to hear John Sheppard talk to Nick Rush about the Riemann Hypothesis.”
 He glared at Sheppard.

-“Hey,” Sheppard said, reaching out to give McKay a small shove.
-He shifted his attention back to Rush.
+“Hey.”
+Sheppard gave McKay a small shove, then shifted his attention to Rush.
 “I’ll tell you later.
 I need a glass board anyway.
-Or paper, I guess.
+Or paper.
 Do you like paper?
-You seem like maybe a paper guy.
-I could see it.
-I can use paper.
-I remember how.”
+You seem like a paper guy.”

 “He’s been known to write on a wall, here or there,” Young said dryly.

-Rush turned to him, eyebrows raised.
+Rush quirked a brow.
 “Have I really?
-Seems a bit ostentatious.”
+Strikes one as a bit ostentatious.”

-“Come to Atlantis,” Sheppard said, shrugging, shoving both hands into the pockets of his dress pants.
+“Come to Atlantis.”
+Sheppard shrugged, his hands in the pockets of his dress pants.
 “Write on sheeted crystal with light pens.
 You’ll never go back.
-Er.
-To paper.
-I mean.”
+To paper, I mean.”

 “Atlantis,” Rush repeated.
-The word snapped free in his mind like it had been waiting there.
-Like a Mozart sonata or a cryptographic hash function.
+The word snapped free like it had been waiting there next to Mozart’s sonatas and cryptographic hash functions.
 Wrought metal and glass.
 Water and sky.

 “Mmm hmm.”
-Sheppard gave Rush a significant look, then stepped directly behind him, and, resting a hand on Rush’s shoulder, pointed along a directional vector into deep space.
-“It’s that way,” he said, softly.
+Sheppard gave Rush a significant look, then stepped behind him.
+Resting a hand on Rush’s shoulder, pointed along a directional vector into deep space.
+“It’s that way,” he said softly.

 “You can tell?”
 Rush asked.

-“So this is going to be hell for us,” McKay said, turning theatrically to Young.
+“So this is going to be hell for us.”
+McKay turned theatrically to Young.
 “Absolute hell.
 Have you realized this yet?”
 He snapped his fingers at Rush and Sheppard.
 “Hey.
 Lantean Dream Team.
-I hate to break this up before someone solves another Millennium Prize Problem, but we showed up for more than just hugs and a cross-galactic comparative analysis of writing materials.”
+I hate to break this up before someone solves another Millennium Prize Problem, but we showed up for more than hugs and cross-galactic comparative analyses of writing materials.”

 For some reason, McKay decided to glare at Rush this time.

-“Take a hug where you can get a hug, I say,” Sheppard replied, stepping away from Rush.
+“Take a hug where you can get a hug, I say.”
+Sheppard stepped away from Rush.
 His eyes turned serious.
 “Everett, I know you’re not gonna like this, but Landry called an emergency briefing.
 You, me, Mitchell, Carter, Teal’c.
-McKay is going to escort Rush to medical.”
+McKay’s gonna escort Rush to medical.”

-“An emergency briefing,” Young repeated, neutrally.
+“An emergency briefing,” Young repeated.
 “On the Odyssey?”

-“Yeah,” Sheppard replied, his eyes flashing to Rush, then back to Young.
-“There’ve been a few complications resulting from the Au Coeur Op.
-But McKay is going to stick with him.
+“Yeah.”
+Sheppard’s eyes flashed to Rush, then back to Young.
+“There’ve been a few complications from the Au Coeur Op.
+But McKay will stick with him.
 Like glue.
 Right, Rodney?”

-“Dermabond,” McKay replied, nodding.
+“Dermabond.”
+McKay nodded resolutely.
 “If he gets abducted, I will also get abducted.
-And then I will rescue him.
+Then I’ll rescue him.
 Immediately.”

 Sheppard and Young stared at McKay.

-Rush tried to wordlessly communicate intense sympathy while simultaneously wondering what a P-90 might be.
+Rush tried to wordlessly communicate his sympathy while simultaneously wondering what a P-90 might be.

 McKay looked surprised.